Tourist Superior · M/C Bonita

 Urbina Bay & Tagus Cove

-Tagus Cove — once visited by Charles Darwin.
+Morning Urbina Bay — dramatic 1950s geological uplift exposed hectares of previously submerged land.
+Fossilized shells and corals, land iguanas, giant tortoises, and Galápagos hawks.
+Snorkeling with sea turtles, cormorants, and penguins.
+Afternoon Tagus Cove — once visited by Charles Darwin.
 Palo Santo forest trail to Lake Darwin with volcano panoramas.
 Penguins, cormorants, and the rare Galápagos martin.
 Snorkeling with sea turtles and penguins feeding on anchovies.
+Trail: 1.2–2.6 km · Easy/Difficult

-Moreno Point — lava fields concealing brackish lagoons with flamingos, gallinules, ducks, and herons.
+Morning Elizabeth Bay — a sheltered mangrove sanctuary explored entirely by dinghy.
+Galápagos penguins, flightless cormorants, blue-footed boobies, pelicans, rays, and sea turtles in rich shallow waters.
+Afternoon Moreno Point — lava fields concealing brackish lagoons with flamingos, gallinules, ducks, and herons.
 Penguins, marine iguanas, cormorants along the shore.
 Snorkeling to see sea turtles, cormorants, and seahorses hiding in seaweeds.
+Trail: 1.4–1.6 km · Easy/Difficult

 Meals: All meals